by JANE ALLIN

 |Esterified Estrogens / Methyltestosterone (Estrogen/Androgen Combination):||Menogen, Estratest, Covaryx, Essian, Syntest D.S., Syntest H.S.|

 In any case, it is important to separate fact from fiction and be astutely aware of the consequences of clinically unproven medications.
 Apart from the unmistakable benefits of lifestyle changes, before considering any of the alternatives listed please consult your doctor.

-Be sure to notify physicians in your area who may prescribe any of the Premarin family of drugs about how they are made, and the potential impact on lives of horses and women.
+Be sure to notify doctors in your area who may prescribe any of the Premarin family of drugs about how they are made, and the potential impact on the lives of horses and women.